sunweiye/vagrant-lnmp-box/README.md

 will be created with `phpinfo()` for the test purpose.
 You can test the box with URL `https://your-ip/info.php`, it should print the information of PHP

+## How to use it
+Before running the box, you need to do some setup steps to configure the box parameter.
+- Create the box configuration file `config.box.json` in the project root directory.
+You can use virtual box or vSphere as provider.
+- Create the ansible configuration file `ansible.cfg` in `.ansible` directory.
+You can simply copy the configurations in `ansible.cfg.example` into your configuration file.
+If you want to use your customized role for project or others provision, you should set the `roles_path` to your role path as it is set to the `custom_roles_path` variable.
+- Create the `all.yml` in `.ansible/configs`.
+This file is used to store basic predefined variables that are used by play.

 ## Configuration
 ### Configuration of the vagrant box